mobimation/Spotifier/README.md

 Music service access using Spotify API

 This project is setup for learning and exploring use of the Spotify Player API and Web API.
-Initially the app will allowing searching for and displaying albums of an artist where the user can play songs of the album and where there is an attempt to emulate the appearance of the official Spotify player as a skills training and demo.
+Initially the app will allow searching for and displaying albums of an artist where the user can play songs of the album and where there is an attempt to as faithfully as possible emulate the appearance of the official Spotify player as a skills training and demo.

 This code is currently work in progress and may not represent a working app at an instance when you happen to access it.
 This situation is in effect